ZamirBezgeyev/ZamirBezgeyev/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...koioigcryvbn
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...fdhynjydjnghj
+- 📫 How to reach me ...ufjmdcgjnufjyuj
 - 😄 Pronouns: .
 - ⚡ Fun fact: fvijdfjgsdrjigv
 <!---